Frequently Asked Questions

 Yoga is not a religion, and we are a religion-free zone.

-For some teachers, part of practicing yoga involves understanding the “eight limbs” that define both the physical and spiritual sides of the practice.
+For some teachers, part of practicing yoga involves understanding the “eight limbs” that define the physical and spiritual parts of the practice.
 Some of us incorporate chanting, breathwork, and meditation into our classes because we think it’s helpful, and some of us prefer not to.
 You, the student, should feel comfortable either participating or not as you see fit.

 I would like to do yoga with my child.
 What are my options?